ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

 It's important to note that these files are written in GLSL (OpenGL Shading Language), which is a lower level language than Javascript, meaning it speaks more directly to your computer, specifically to your GPU.
 The code will seem foreign and confusing at first, but with time we can develop more of an understanding of what is going on.

-The .vert file handles everything that has to do with vertexes - that is all of your geometry (shapes) and its position on the canvas.
-The .frag file handles everything that has to do with the actual coloring of the pixels.
+The [**.vert file**](https://itp-xstory.github.io/p5js-shaders/#/./docs/how-to-write-a-shader?id=content-of-a-shadervert-file) handles everything that has to do with vertexes - that is all of your geometry (shapes) and its position on the canvas.
+A *vertex* is another name for the corner points of your shape, so if you have a [**rect()**](https://p5js.org/reference/#/p5/rect), there are four vertexes.
+More complex shapes like 3D models have more vertexes, and when all of these are connected this is known as a "mesh".
+A [**Sphere()**](https://p5js.org/reference/#/p5/sphere) is a good example of a mesh in p5.
+The .vert file handles "per-vertex" operations, so it is good shader practice to place code that has to do with a pixel's position on the mesh here.
+For our first examples we will just be using a rectangle that covers the entire canvas, so the .vert file is very simple.

+The [**.frag file**](https://itp-xstory.github.io/p5js-shaders/#/./docs/how-to-write-a-shader?id=content-of-a-shaderfrag-file) handles everything that has to do with the actual coloring of the pixels, and ends with setting the built in variable called **gl_FragColor** to a color.
+The .frag file handels "per-fragment" (per-pixel) operations.
+It is good practice to use this shader just for coloring of the pixels.

-The programs run like this:
+**The programs run like this:**
 The .vert file is run first, and automatically passes the calculations we do with the geometry (shapes) on our canvas on to the .frag file.
 The fragment file then colors the pixels according to their positions!

 *The important thing you need to remember now is that the content of these two files will apply to all pixels!
 These two programs are run simultaneously for every single pixel on your canvas.
 As we [explained before](https://itp-xstory.github.io/p5js-shaders/#/./docs/what-are-shaders).*